textpotential/bibliarchic/chapt1.md

 Oxford University Press.
 http://www.oed.com.du.idm.oclc.org/view/Entry/97747?isAdvanced=false&result=1&rskey=QjGVLf& (accessed December 21, 2016).

-As I mentioned above, the noun definition of "interface" is "A point where two systems, subjects, organizations, etc. meet and interact."[^0] This basic noun definition also encompasses the historical scientific definition if we add substances to the list of things that can meet and interact.
-Even though we often see the word "between" used with "interface," such as "the interface between religion and science," the simple noun definition of interface I have quoted above highlights that interface is a "point" or space or surface of meeting.
-This space of meeting is mutually constructed by the contact of the differing systems.
-Interface, in this sense, is not necessarily a space "between" two systems, but the space created by the entangled "interaction" of two systems.
-Since our definition states that systems must meet *and* interact, contact alone is not sufficient for interface, there must be some interaction among the systems.

-These processes of interaction irreducible to consumption are maintained in the computing focused definition of interface, which is "A device or program enabling a user to communicate with a computer"[^1] or "a device or program for connecting two items of hardware or software so that they can be operated jointly or communicate with each other."[^2] Here we see that interface has become a technical term in the technological realm to describe the piece of technology that is needed to allow two systems to meet and interact.
+These processes of interaction that sustain relationality without the collapse of one entity into another are maintained in the computing focused definition of interface, which is "A device or program enabling a user to communicate with a computer"[^1] or "a device or program for connecting two items of hardware or software so that they can be operated jointly or communicate with each other."[^2] Here we see that interface has become a technical term in the technological realm to describe the piece of technology that is needed to allow two systems to meet and interact.
 Because of the difference between the modes of communication of a human user and a machine, an "interface" as a translation layer is needed to allow the entangled interaction of "interface."
 Here in the computing definition of interface, we find the noun and verb operations of interface coming together to suggest a multilayered notion of interface that includes both the material bridge that affords interaction and the interaction itself.[^verb] The operation of interface in this connection or communication between user and machine allows for a relationship between these entities without reducing one participant into the other.

 [^verb]: The verbal definitions of interface are simply "to interact with" or "to connect with."
 Link to the Oxford Online Dictionaries.
 The simplicity of these verbal forms and my brevity in addressing them are not indicative of the importance I place on the verbal aspect of interface.
 Yet, our difficult task here is to explore bible as interface without reducing interface to any one of these definitions at the expense of the other.

 ## Interface as Event ##